KKBA

-KKBA is an active rock formatted broadcast radio station licensed to Kingsville, Texas, serving Corpus Christi, Alice, and Kingsville in Texas.
+KKBA (92.7 FM) is an active rock formatted broadcast radio station licensed to Kingsville, Texas, serving Corpus Christi, Alice, and Kingsville in Texas.
 KKBA is locally owned and operated by Malkan Interactive Communications.

 History

 On September 4, 2015, KKBA switched from a Rhythmic Adult Contemporary format to Active Rock as "Rock 92-7".
 Malkan added the San Antonio-based "Billy Madison Show" to mornings.